Cambie Corridor, Vancouver

 Frequently Asked Questions

-The Cambie Corridor Plan is the City of Vancouver's comprehensive master plan for transit-oriented development along the Canada Line from downtown to Marine Drive.
-Adopted in phases between 2011 and 2018, the plan allows for increased density around each SkyTrain station, transforming formerly single-family blocks into mixed-use communities with condos, townhomes, rental housing, retail, and community amenities.
-It is one of the most ambitious urban planning initiatives in Vancouver's history.
+The Cambie Corridor Plan is the City of Vancouver’s master plan to densify the land along Cambie Street from downtown to Marine Drive.
+Adopted between 2011 and 2018, it allows taller buildings and higher density near each Canada Line station, transforming former single-family blocks into mixed-use communities with condos, townhomes, rental buildings, retail, and public amenities.